 Johnny Allen had picked up Brown, who was 16 at the time and a runaway under the influence of a dangerous pimp, and taken her to his home for sex.

 The ex-Army sharpshooter allegedly showed off his firearms and “grabbed” Brown forcefully between her legs.
+She said she shot him in fear for her life.

 A jury convicted Brown of first-degree murder and aggravated robbery, and she was given life with the possibility of parole after serving at least 51 years in prison.